MinMengbin/CANBUS_J1939_CANopen/Test/README.md

 After this, the value of from 2200 (index) 01 (subindex) to 2200 (index) 08 (subindex) changed to 00 00 00 00 00 00 00 01 relatively.

-# [check the Transmit PDO Communication parameters (For ABB canslave, first is 0x1800.)]
+# [check the Transmit PDO Communication parameters (For ABB can slave, first is 0x1800.)]

 	~$ cansend can0 60A#40001800